AlphaPixel/PixelGrid-Cloud/README.md

 This is not a script to draw the image on wplace for you.
 We don't do botting.
 It's just a tool to help you create a reference image that humans can follow to design an image to draw by hand.

 It can also be used to rescale and map an image to Lego&trade; brick colors, for making mosaics.
-This site is not affiliated with LEGO A/S, also known as the LEGO Group.
+This site is not affiliated with LEGO A/S, also known as the LEGO Group.

 It's entirely Javascript and runs only in your browser.
 There's no server processing.
 It's hosted on [ Cloudflare Pages ] ( https://pages.cloudflare.com/ ).